 Approximately 0.7 mile into the hike, Cathedral Wash starts unveiling its wonders.
 The path narrows.
 The massive canyon walls with extruding ledges soar.
 The sun rays elude the area, letting the shade take over this section of the trail.
 Consequently, more puddles appear at the bottom of the slot canyon.

 This part of the Cathedral Wash Trail is what you’ve been longing to see from the start of the hike.
 Yet it comes with some challenges.
 While you still don’t need neither expert climbing skills nor special equipment, scrambling and trail assessment are required.
 At this point, you choose your own route.

 Walk on the ledges hanging above the canyon floor on either side.
 Gauge your path first, though.
 Stick to the ledges that you can easily scramble over.
-If you come across an insurmountable obstacle, return to the beginning of your path and try to hike forward using the lower or upper ledges (the Cathedral Wash Trail reminds of a peculiar maze at this point) or find your route on the opposite wall of the slot canyon.
+If you come across an insurmountable obstacle, return to a secure place and try to hike forward using the lower or upper ledges (the Cathedral Wash Trail reminds of a peculiar maze at this point) or find your route on the opposite wall of the slot canyon.

 Embrace all the uncertainly of the hike that this section of the Cathedral Wash Trail brings.
 It doesn’t last forever.